scarborough-courtney/ohimanual/content/formatting_data.md

 **Spatial gapfilling example:**

-For a certain data layer, suppose the second region (rgn_id 2) has no data reported, as illustrated in the figure above.
-How to spatially gapfill rgn_id 2 requires thinking about the properties and characteristics of the region and the data, in this case, tourist count.
+For a certain data layer, suppose the second region (*rgn_id 2*) has no data reported, as illustrated in the figure above.
+How to spatially gapfill *rgn_id 2* requires thinking about the properties and characteristics of the region and the data, in this case, tourist count.

 Here are properties that can be important for decision making:

-rgn_id 2:
+*rgn_id 2*:

-- is located between rgn_id 1 and 3
+- is located between *rgn_id 1* and 3
-- is larger than rgn_id 1
+- is larger than *rgn_id 1*
-- has similar population size/demographics to rgn_id 3
+- has similar population size/demographics to *rgn_id 3*
-- has not been growing as quickly as rgn_id 4
+- has not been growing as quickly as *rgn_id 4*

-There is no absolute answer of how to best gapfill rgn_id 2.
+There is no absolute answer of how to best gapfill *rgn_id 2*.
 Here are a few reasonable possibilities:

-Assign rgn_id 2 values from:
+Assign *rgn_id 2* values from:

-- rgn_id 1 because it is in close proximity to rgn_id 2
+- *rgn_id 1* because it is in close proximity to *rgn_id 2*
-- rgn_id 3 because it is in close proximity to rgn_id 2 and has similar population size/demographics
+- *rgn_id 3* because it is in close proximity to *rgn_id 2* and has similar population size/demographics
-- rgn_id 1 and 3 averaged since they are in close proximity to rgn_id 2
+- *rgn_id 1* and 3 averaged since they are in close proximity to *rgn_id 2*

-Suppose the decision was made to gapfill rgn_id 2 using the mean of rgn_id 1 and 3 since this would use a combination of both of those regions.
+Suppose the decision was made to gapfill *rgn_id 2* using the mean of *rgn_id 1* and *3* since this would use a combination of both of those regions.
 Again, other possibilities could be equally correct.
 But some form of spatial gapfilling is required so a decision must be made.
 The image below illustrates this in Excel.

 ![](./fig/gapfilling_spatial_example.png)